Effun-141/Effun-141.github.io/_posts/2023-02-07-Design of a Control System for a Wheeled-Legged Amphibious Robot Based on Super-Helical Sliding Mode Control..md

 #### &#127774; Aims:

-1. Designed and developed a wheeled-legged amphibious reconnaissance robot, and researched a robot balance control system based on the super-helical sliding mode control method.
+1. Design and production of physical prototypes of wheeled-legged robot.
+2. Design a effective balance control algorithm based for the designed wheeled-legged robot.

 #### &#128221; Advisor: Prof. Yifei Wu